-The Rite of Christian Initiation of Adults (RCIA) is a communal process of spiritual and educational formation for adults who seek to become full members of the Roman Catholic Church through a conversion of mind and heart.
-The process is open to all persons, regardless of religious background or philosophical persuasion, who genuinely seek, by God’s grace, to live their lives in the distinctive Catholic Christian faith.
+The Rite of Christian Initiation of Adults (RCIA) is a process of spiritual and educational formation for adults who seek to become full members of the Roman Catholic Church through a conversion of mind and heart.
+This process, rooted in the parish community, is open to all persons, regardless of religious background or philosophical persuasion, who by God’s grace, genuinely seek to live their lives as Catholic Christians.

 The RCIA process follows the ancient practice of the Church and was restored by the Second Vatican Council as the way adults prepare for the sacraments of initiation.
 In 1974 the Rite for Christian Initiation was formally approved for use in the United States and a revised edition was adopted for use in 1988.

 “Father, I am seeking; I am hesitant and uncertain, but will you, O God, watch over each step of mine and guide me.” - St. Augustine of Hippo

 The RCIA is a journey of faith through which non-baptized persons enter the Catholic Church.
 It includes several stages marked by study, prayer, discernment, and rites as Mass.
 Non-baptized participants in the RCIA are known as catechumens.
 They undergo a process of conversion as they study the Gospel, profess faith in Jesus Christ and the Catholic Church, and receive the sacraments of baptism, confirmation, and Holy Eucharist.